Skip to main content

 The future_table must contain:

-2. All exogenous columns listed in x_cols
+2. All exogenous columns listed in future_x_cols

 4. Exactly horizon rows per group for the forecast period